strawstack/TheFourTempers/README.md

 # TheFourTempers

-Master the four tempers as did Keir, and "the world shall become but your appendage."
+Master the four tempers as did Kier, and "the world shall become but your appendage."

 # Demo